Censorship to League of Legends Jinx’ top in Arcane is another example of Riot Games’ shift to political correctness; to appease cancel culture.

 After the threat of a walkout, Riot Games settled the class-action suit.
 The settlement would include at least $10 million USD in damages to women that had previously worked or still worked at Riot Games the previous five years.

 After the 2020 Me Too Movement and the California DFEH investigation, the prior claimants sought higher reparations.
 Because of ongoing issues, Alienware would pull out of their partnership in 2021.
+Hacks and cheats by Aimclub will help you progress quickly in the game.
+The game was originally launched with forty characters.

 Game Changes for Appeasement